|

 Celia Morrow," said the thin, hungry-looking anchorwoman, "with Benny

-Takajima, Dennis Monroe with Eleven Weather, and this is News at Noon.
-Police
+Takajima, Dennis Monroe with Eleven Weather, and this

-Chief Ahearne, this morning, defended the city's "quick arrest"
+defended the city's "quick arrest" policy that has filled local jails

-policy that has filled local jails and unspecified auxiliary facilities with
+and unspecified auxiliary facilities with outside agitators, homeless and

-homeless and transients protesting the Coalition for a New Consensus..."
+transients protesting the Coalition for a New Consensus..."

 A

-Ahearne declared, tapping his brow.
+minds," Ahearne declared, tapping his balding

 "Inside

-Masty Hall," continued Morrow, "almost two thousand delegates and
+Masty Hall," continued Morrow, "almost two

-speaker Congressman Morton Scow, may... or may not..."
+that, said keynote speaker Congressman Morton Scow, may... or may not..."

 "I

-peppy real-estate foreclosure specialist popped up...
+foreclosure specialist popped up...

-the existing parties.
-Meanwhile, in Tallahassee, Florida, doctors are weighing
+"...existing parties.
+Meanwhile, in Tallahassee, Florida,

-after assurances that her parents' dramatic appeal for funds has raised over
+Baby Claire Hoskins, after assurances that her parents' dramatic appeal for

-seven hundred thousand dollars to date.
-Details after these messages..."
+funds has raised over seven hundred thousand dollars online to date.
+Details

 But,

+"You!
 Over here..."

 Andy